Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

   }
   ```

-##  Single select input controls
+##  Single select
-All proper validations will be applied automatically depending on the metadata defined for your single select input
-control.
-E.g. assume you have defined a list of values as valid values, then this input control will enable only that
-list of values.
+All proper validations will be applied automatically depending on the metadata defined for your single select input control.
+For example, when you define a list of values as valid values, then this input control will enable only that list of values.

-Currently, there is no additional configurations for this input control.
-However, it is listed as one possible
+There are currently no additional configurations for this input control.
-input control option.